20 Things You Should Never Say to a Teenager

 Photo Credit: Shutterstock.

-Nobody likes a gloater, least of all a teenager.
-Resist the urge to rub it in when they make a mistake.
-Offer a helping hand instead, and they just might turn to you the next time they’re in a pinch.
+Nobody appreciates a gloating person, least of all, a teenager.
+When they make a mistake, resist the urge to rub it in.
+Instead, maybe even lend a hand with compassion; who knows, they might turn to you the next time they’re in a jam.

 “You’ll ruin your life with that tattoo.”